department-of-veterans-affairs/developer-portal/.github/PULL_REQUEST_TEMPLATE.md

 What is your PR doing and why?
 Please link a ticket and any other relevant relations like Slack threads or Sentry issues.

-Make sure you have read the development guide: https://github.com/department-of-veterans-affairs/developer-portal/blob/master/docs/development.md
+If you're making non-content updates make sure you have read the development guide: https://github.com/department-of-veterans-affairs/developer-portal/blob/master/docs/development.md
 -->

 ### Process